The World Of Khoras - Civilization - Cities

 Stovikar's sprawling arena was recently built by special order of King Frederick the Pure.
 It's in use every day.
 Political prisoners are tortured and executed here, sometimes with King Frederick doing the honors himself.
 And not only do violent contests and sponsored bloodsports take place on a regular basis, but even the lowliest citizen can challenge another to a duel and have it happen in the public arena for free.
 The city will even furnish the combatants with all manner of bladed weaponry to increase the entertainment value.
 Admission is cheap...only one copper piece for an entire day.
 The beer sold here is equally cheap and watered down.
 Many citizens will drop a guard a few silvers and simply never leave.
 In such a filthy and crime-ridden hole of a city, this is as good as life gets for the easily entertained.
 This large arena is run by Edrica Tikhon.

-Important People of Stovikar
+Important People

 King Frederick Douni, King of Ormek